 My research addresses the social and political implications of digital technologies, with an emphasis on activism, social movements, and social justice.
 In general, my work explores how the ways in which people use and think about digital technologies play a role in their struggles for social justice.

-My dissertation, titled “The technological imaginaries of social movements: The discursive dimension of communication technology and the fight for social justice”, examined how contemporary leftist activist groups in Italy, Hungary and the United States constructed their own technological imaginaries to appropriate, negotiate or challenge Silicon Valley’s dominant techno-optimist ideas; my project highlighted the political and contested nature of the ideas we hold about technology, and their connection to social change.
-With a drawing-based research method that I developed for my dissertation, the visual focus group, I seek to facilitate conversations about the politics of technology and encourage civil society actors to imagine better digital technologies.
-My research been published in peer-reviewed journals, presented at major conferences in the field of Communication, and awarded competitive funding.
+My dissertation examined how contemporary leftist activist groups in Italy, Hungary and the United States constructed their own technological imaginaries to appropriate, negotiate or challenge Silicon Valley’s dominant techno-optimist ideas; my project highlighted the political and contested nature of the ideas we hold about technology, and their connection to social change.
+My dissertation won the 2020 Dissertation Award from the Association of Internet Researchers (AoIR).
+I have also developed a drawing-based research method, the visual focus group, through which I seek to facilitate conversations about the politics of technology and encourage civil society actors to imagine better digital technologies.
+I am currently working on a comparative project on Covid-19 mutual aid activism, which has recently received funding from the BA/Leverhulme Small Research Grant scheme.
+My research been published in peer-reviewed journals, presented at major conferences, and has received awards and competitive funding.

-I received my PhD from the Annenberg School for Communication in 2019.
+Before joining the University of Glasgow, I was a Postdoctoral Fellow at the Digital Studies Institute, University of Michigan (2020/2021) and at the Center on Digital Culture and Society at the University of Pennsylvania (2019/2020), where I remain a Research Affiliate.
+I gained my PhD in Communication at the Annenberg School for Communication at the University of Pennsylvania in 2019.
 I also hold a B.A. in International Studies from the University of Bologna (Italy) and an M.A. in Political Science, with a specialization in Political Communication, from Central European University (Budapest, Hungary).